thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/long-term-storage/_index.md

 Apply this to Kubernetes by running `kubectl apply -f prometheus.yaml`.

-Kubernetes will launch a single Thanos Store pod as per the configuration above.
+Kubernetes will launch a single Thanos Store Pod as per the configuration above.
 If you check the available **Stores** in the Thanos Query UI, you will now see Thanos Store listed in addition to the two Thanos Sidecars running alongside Prometheus.
 Now when querying via Thanos Query, the query will execute across both the Prometheus instances and also the metrics stored in the object store!

 ![Thanos Query Stores](/prometheus/using-thanos/long-term-storage/images/thanos-query-with-store.png?classes=shadow&width=40pc)

 ### Thanos Compact

-Thanos Compact is the final Thanos component we need to deploy.
+Thanos Compact is the final Thanos component you need to deploy.

 Compact performs three main tasks:

 * It executes a Prometheus compaction job on the blocks in the object store.
-Typically Prometheus would execute this on blocks locally on the filesystem but the process is disabled by Prometheus Operator when using Thanos.
+Typically Prometheus would execute this for blocks locally on the filesystem but the process is disabled by Prometheus Operator when using Thanos.
-* It also executes a downsampling process on metrics in the object store.
+* It also executes a down-sampling process on metrics in the object store.
 Prometheus stores metrics with a resolution of 1 minute.
-However, if you were to execute a query over a period of months or years on a Prometheus environment using Thanos for long term storage, the number of datapoints returned would be excessive!
-Therefore, Compact performs the downsampling job adding a 5 minute and 1 hour sample in addition to the 1 minute sample by creating a new block and discarding the original once downsampling is completed.
-When executing queries, Thanos will automatically select the most appropriate sample to use.
+However, if you were to execute a query over a period of months or years on a Prometheus environment using Thanos with long term storage, the number of data-points returned would be excessive!
+Therefore, Compact performs the down-sampling job adding a 5 minute and 1 hour sample in addition to the 1 minute sample.
+It does this by creating a new block and discarding the original once down-sampling is completed.
+When executing queries, Thanos will automatically select the most appropriate sample to return.
 * Lastly, it is also possible to set retention periods for the 1 minute, 5 minute and 1 hour samples.
 Compact will apply these retentions if they are set.

 Now lets deploy Thanos Compact.

 Update **prometheus.yaml** to also include the following:

 ```yaml
 ---